 We have gone through payment providers in more detail here: Getting the Most out of Buy Now Pay Later Services

 8. Set up your email marketing automation

-Email marketing automation is an absolute must-have and rely on the basics Shopify offers will have you at a grave disadvantage.
-You could set up a Free Klaviyo account fairly easily and at the very least you should have the following automation flows:
+Email marketing automation is an absolute must-have and relying on the basics Shopify offers will have you at a grave disadvantage.
+You could set up a Free Klaviyo (affiliate link) account fairly easily and at the very least you should have the following automation flows:

 - New Subscriber flow – with the target to turn new subscribers into new customers